Navigating the First Trimester: A Journey Through Early Pregnancy

 1. Protein-Rich Foods: Aim for high-quality protein sources like lean meats, eggs, legumes, and dairy products

-2. Iron-Rich Foods: Include foods like spinach, lean red meat, and fortified cereals to prevent anemia
+3. Include foods like spinach, lean red meat, and fortified cereals to prevent anemia.
+Our bodies double the production of blood to support our baby, so iron-rich food is crucial.

 Important Note: Always consult with your healthcare provider before starting any new supplements, especially during pregnancy.
 Some supplements, including certain forms of vitamin A, can be harmful in excessive amounts.